rss logo

 Batch script

-• What the script do :
+• What the script does:

-• Create the file C:\WirelessSet.txt on first run, deleting the old SSID profile if the file has already been created (meaning the script has already been run once)
+• Create the file C:\WirelessSet.txt on first run, deleting the old SSID profile if the file has already been created (meaning the script has already been run once).

-• Add a new wireless profile
+• Add a new wireless profile.

-• Create a wifi.bat file :
+• Create a wifi.bat file:

-REM Remove REM if you want to reset GPO : REM DEL C:\WirelessSet.txt REM If the file C:\WirelessSet.txt exists, it means the script has already been executed once, so jump to _END switch IF EXIST C:\WirelessSet.txt GOTO _END REM Otherwise add wireless profile from STD_ROCKS_NEW.xml file netsh wlan add profile filename="\\std.local\netlogon\Wi-Fi-STD_ROCKS_NEW.xml" user=all >> C:\WirelessSet.txt REM Set new profile (STD_ROCKS_NEW) with best priority netsh wlan set profileorder name="STD_ROCKS_NEW" interface="Wi-Fi" priority=1 REM exit script GOTO:eof REM _END SWITCH :_END REM Delete old (STD_ROCKS_OLD) wireless profile netsh wlan delete profile name="STD_ROCKS_OLD" interface="Wi-Fi"
+REM Remove REM if you want to reset GPO : REM DEL C:\WirelessSet.txt REM If the file C:\WirelessSet.txt exists, it means the script has already been executed once, so jump to _END switch IF EXIST C:\WirelessSet.txt GOTO _END REM Otherwise add wireless profile from STD_ROCKS_NEW.xml file netsh wlan add profile filename="\\std.local\netlogon\Wi-Fi-STD_ROCKS_NEW.xml" user=all >> C:\WirelessSet.txt REM Set new profile (STD_ROCKS_NEW) with best priority netsh wlan set profileorder name="STD_ROCKS_NEW" interface="Wi-Fi" priority=1 REM exit script GOTO :EOF REM _END SWITCH :_END REM Delete old (STD_ROCKS_OLD) wireless profile netsh wlan delete profile name="STD_ROCKS_OLD" interface="Wi-Fi"

-Create Group Policy Object
+Create a Group Policy Object

-• Open Group Policy Manager console :
+• Open the Group Policy Manager console:

 Run Group Policy Management Console